kreid415/kreid415.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf: Kendall_Reid_CV.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: It's been a long journey to academia, with many stops along the way.
+Take a look at the experiences I've had that influence my research today.
 toc:
   sidebar: left
 ---